joshir/leetcode-tag-explorer/README.md

 # Leetcode-tag-explorer

 This app provides an in-memory map of leetcode.com problem stats based on json objects retrieved from the browser console.
-You can query combinations that leetcode does not currently offer even to premium users.
+You can query combinations of tags that leetcode does not currently offer even to premium users.

 N.B.
 Please don't ask me for the json files.
 You will need to get a **premium subscribtion** to scrape all leetcode problems.